apache/camel/examples/camel-example-ssh/README.txt

 If using Apache Karaf / Apache ServiceMix you can install this example from the shell

+  features:chooseurl camel <camel version>
-  > features:addurl mvn:org.apache.camel/camel-example-ssh/<camel version>/xml/features
+  features:addurl mvn:org.apache.camel/camel-example-ssh/<camel version>/xml/features
-  > features:install camel-example-ssh
+  features:install camel-example-ssh

 If you hit any problems please let us know on the Camel Forums http://camel.apache.org/discussion-forums.html